-As I was reading a couple of the comments on the Leo Cottage post last Sunday, I was inspired to write a post showing examples of a front porch flag.
+As I was reading a couple of the comments from a previous post about the Leo Cottage, I was inspired to write a post showing examples of a front porch flag.
 Some of you mentioned you enjoyed seeing the U.S. flag flying from the cottage’s porch.
 So here’s a few more that I think you’ll enjoy!

 Is there anything more “Americana” than the iconic white porch above with its swing and flat with amber waves of grain in the background?
 Maybe apple pie and baseball. 🙂